spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 and the Segment catalog created with Source Extractor segmentation capabilities and output in mind.

+These catalogs provide aperture photometry in the ABMAG system and are calibrated using the photometric zeropoints corresponding to an 'infinite' aperture.
+To convert to total magnitudes, aperture corrections must be applied to account for flux falling outside of the selected aperture.
+For details, see `Whitmore et al., 2016 AJ, 151, 134W <http://adsabs.harvard.edu/abs/2016AJ....151..134W>`_.

 1: Support Infrastructure for Catalog Generation
 ================================================